AlanGibson-Asidua/congo/readme.md

 The orders module contains a number of components, a service and its own subset of routes.
-In this version of the application the module is very much part of the application, but we need to _"externalize"_ it so that it can be hosted on a different server/container and loaded dynamically at runtime (rather than build time).
+In this version of the application the module is very much part of the application, but I want to _"externalize"_ it so that it can be hosted on a different server/container and loaded dynamically at runtime (rather than build time).

 __*But why?*__

-In reality we are likely to have a number of modules that are 'owned' by different teams and we want those teams to be able to deploy new versions of their modules without having to rebuild and redeploy the overall portal.
+In a complex micro-service environment there are likely to be a number of modules that are 'owned' by different teams and those teams should be able to deploy new versions of their modules without having to rebuild and redeploy the portal.
 Those modules will also be tracked in their own code repositories and benefit from their own CI/CD pipelines.

-Other than integrating with the overall portal application via menus and routing there is likely to be little interaction between the components in these feature modules and components from other modules.
+In many cases, such as this Orders module, other than integrating with the overall portal application via menus and routing there may be
+little interaction between the components in these feature modules and components in other modules.

 ### 2. Externalise the basket & recommendations components

-These parts of the application are not currently organised into their own modules, but they do need to be treated as feature modules in the longer term and externalised for the same reasons as described above for the orders module.
+These parts of the application are not currently organised into their own modules, but they should be treated as feature modules in the longer term and externalised for the same reasons as described above for the orders module.